enovation/msteams-app-lms-meetings/README.md

 - [Manage Teams meeting settings](https://docs.microsoft.com/en-us/microsoftteams/meeting-settings-in-teams)

 ### Do meetings that I schedule through this integration appear in my Outlook or Teams calendars?
-No, meetings scheduled through the app do not appear in the scheduler’s Outlook or Teams calendar.
+Yes, meetings scheduled through the app will appear in the scheduler’s Outlook and Teams calendar.

 ### When will my Teams meeting expire?